-[par] - The security's par value.
-If omitted, [par] takes the default value of 1,000. frequency - The number of coupon payments per year (must be equal to 1, 2 or 4). [basis] An optional argument, that specifies the day count basis to be used in the calculation.
-Possible values of [basis] and their meanings are: [basis] Day Count Basis 0 (or omitted) US (NASD) 30/360 1 actual/actual 2 actual/360 3 actual/365 4 European 30/360 [calc_method] An optional logical value that specifies the way to calculate the total accidenterest when the settlement date is later than the first_interest date.
-This can have the value TRUE or FALSE, meaning: TRUE - Return the total accrued interest from issue to settlement FALSE - Return the accrued interest from first_interest to
+The second data and the [par] - The security's par value.
+If omitted, [par] takes the default value of 1,000. frequency - The number of coupon payments per year (must be equal to 1, 2 or 4). [basis] An optional argument, that specifies the day count basis to be used in t calculation.
+Possible values of [basis] and their meanings are: [basis] Day Count Basis 0 (or omitted) US (NASD) 30/360 1 actual/actual 2 actual/360 3 actual/365 4 European 30/360 [calc_method] An optional logical value that specifies the way to calculate the total accrued interest when the settlement date is later than the first_interest date.
+This can have the value TRUE or FALSE, meaning: TRUE - Return the total accrued interest from issue to settlement FALSE - Return the accrued interest from first_interest to settlement If omitted, [calc_method] takes the default value of TRUE.